tfweber/LCA_Toolbox/README.md

+#### This repository is structured in a way to guide the user through the different steps and functionalities that brightway 2.5 offers, from importing and working with ecoinvent, to foreground analysis, to importing Brightway EXCEL models.
+There is a Jupyter notebook for every category identified.
+Contributions and suggestions for further categories are welcome to enable a collective learning experience.

-#### This is a documentation for setting up Brightway 2.5 in combination with ecoinvent and later with other databases.
-In order for this script to work, you need to have Brightway installed on your computer and an active environment in which you have defined your project.
+#### Firstly, we need to install and setup the background for Brightway 2.5 on our machine so we can work in the repository.
+We need to have Brightway installed on your computer and an active environment in which you have defined your project.
 To do this, navigate to your local project folder/GitHub repository by using

     ```
-    cd C:\Users\TimWeber\repos_20LCA\explore_v2
+    cd C:\Users\TimWeber\repos_20LCA\brightway25
     ```

 #### Adjust this with what your local folder structure is.
-Then, create your environment (here called explore_v2, this can be adjusted to your desired names) which is installed and forged with cmutel brightway25 channel.
+Then, create your environment (here called explore_v2, this can be adjusted to your desired names) which is installed and forged with cmutel Brightway25 channel.

     ```
     conda create -n brightway25 -c conda-forge -c cmutel brightway25